-Groundwater pumping from the shallow aquifer in the area has been highly successful in reducing the watertable level and the effects of salinity, especially in the Nambrok, Denison and Clydebank areas.
-For example, in 1991, there were approximately 7,000 hectares of land in the Nambrok/Denison region with a watertable depth of two metres or less which has now been reduced to approximately 4,900 hectares.
-A dramatic improvement in the soil salinity levels and pasture quality has been measured around Public Groundwater Control Pumps.
+Groundwater pumping from the shallow aquifer in the MID has been highly successful in reducing the watertable level and the effects of salinity, especially in the Nambrok, Denison and Clydebank areas.
+For example, in 1991, there were approximately 7,000 hectares of land in the Nambrok/Denison region with a water table depth of two metres or less.
+This has now been reduced to approximately 4,900 hectares.
+A dramatic improvement in the pasture quality and an improvement in soil salinity levels has been measured around Groundwater Control Pumps.
 This is confirmed by landowner comments about the improved productivity around these pumps.